HiltonTod/HiltonTod.github.io/_pages/kimber.md

 {{ page.excerpt | markdownify }}

+## Music recommended by Dad

+Here's a handy little playlist on Apple Music: [Dad tunes 4K](https://music.apple.com/us/playlist/dad-tunes-4k/pl.u-76oNkLNsWko5xG)

+Give these songs a listen:
+* In the Meantime, by Spacehog
+* You Can't Always Get What You Want, by The Rolling Stones
+* Landslide, by Fleetwood Mac
+* Desperado, by Eagles
+* Barracude, by Heart
+* Imagine, by John Lennon
+* Rocket Man, by Elton John

 <div class="grid__wrapper">
   <p>
     <a href="/kimber/JewelStaite-cameo.mp4"><img src="/kimber/Kaylee-EverythingsShiny-byKarenHallion.jpg" alt="CLICK HERE for a Happy Christmas!" title="CLICK HERE for a Happy Christmas" width="300px"></a>